 Offer to Rehire – New Requirement for Exemption

 The Interim Final Rule reaffirms guidance previously provided that employees whom the borrower offered to rehire are generally exempt from the loan forgiveness reduction calculation.
 This exemption is also available if a borrower previously reduced the hours of an employee and offered to restore the employee’s hours at the same salary or wages.
-However, the Interim Final Rule includes the following new step in order to qualify for this exemption: “the borrower informed the applicable state unemployment insurance office of such employee’s rejected offer of reemployment withing 30 days of the employee’s rejection of the offer.”
+However, the Interim Final Rule includes the following new step in order to qualify for this exemption: “the borrower informed the applicable state unemployment insurance office of such employee’s rejected offer of reemployment within 30 days of the employee’s rejection of the offer.”

 If you’d like to learn more about the PPP loan forgiveness guidance, you can view our webinar on demand (registration link below).